polpielladev/polpiella.dev/src/pages/handling-multiple-git-ssh-keys.md

 Let's break the configuration above down to understand what it's doing:

-1. Specifies a host with a given name, in this case it can be either `work` or `personal`.
+1. The first thing is to specify a host with a given name, in this case it can be either `work` or `personal`.
 2. Host name will always be `github.com`, this means that whenever we use the `work` or `personal` hosts, they will always resolve to `github.com`.
-3. Uses the correct SSH key based on the host provided.
+3. Finally, we define which SSH key to use for each configuration.

 That's it!
-Last thing I needed to do at this point was to actually use this config.
+Last thing I needed to do at this point was to actually use this config and verify it all worked.

 ## Using the new configurations

-In order to determine which key a given repository would use, I needed to make some changes to my local repositories' remote URLs (and going forward the new ones I clone).
-Since two new hosts have been defined, to use the right key, a repository must be cloned with one of those names in the remote URL.
-For example, my new package `ReadingTime` should now be cloned to use a personal key as follows:
+In order to determine which key a given repository would use, I needed to make some changes to my local repositories' remote URLs (and any new ones I clone in the future).
+Since two new hosts have been defined, to use the right key, a repository must be cloned with one of those names defined in cofig (personal or work) as the host in its remote URL.
+For example, my new package `ReadingTime` would now be cloned to use a personal key as follows:

 ```bash:Terminal
 git clone git@personal:pol-piella/reading-time.git